Convert the storage classes of objects using OSS SDK for Python 1.0

 if meta.resp.headers['x-oss-storage-class'] == oss2.BUCKET_STORAGE_CLASS_COLD_ARCHIVE:

 # Specify the restoration priority.
-RESTORE_TIER_EXPEDITED indicates that the object is restored within 1 hour.
+RESTORE_TIER_EXPEDITED specifies that the object is restored within 1 hour.

 job_parameters = RestoreJobParameters(RESTORE_TIER_EXPEDITED)

-# Specify the duration (in days) within which the restored object remains in the restored state.
+# Specify the duration for which the object can remain in the restored state.
+Unit: days.

 restore_config = oss2.models.RestoreConfiguration(days=5, job_parameters=job_parameters)